 - Issue agency-wide call for Diversity Council membership per their charter.

-- The OEEODM will continue to provide support to the Diversity Council via staff and monetary contributions.
+- The OEEO will continue to provide support to the Diversity Council via staff and monetary contributions.

 - Support the Diversity Council in its activities including Diversity Summit, Diversity Fair and other Diversity Council initiatives.

 - Annually update and issue the FDA EEO & Diversity Policy Statement.

 - Increase participation and satisfaction in Diversity Council sponsored events.

 Objective 4: Through multi-media forms, consistently and comprehensively demonstrate FDA's commitment to EEO and diversity.

 - Disseminate the OEEO Strategic Plan and promote it among all FDA audiences.

 - Examine current FDA communications to ensure a global perspective.